nickbrowne/nsvg/README.md

 A friendly Rust wrapper around the excellent NanoSVG C library.
 Offering simple SVG parsing and rasterizing.

 Does not provide all the functionality of NanoSVG yet.
-Just the bare minimum to rasterize SVGs.
+Just the bare minimum to create scaled rasters of SVGs.

 Like NanoSVG, the rasteriser only renders flat filled shapes.
 It is not particularly fast or accurate, but it is a simple way to bake vector graphics into textures.